Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: Simultaneous log resolution for simple elliptic singularities

 \begin{remark} The choice of a set of simple roots $\alpha_1, \dots, \alpha_r$ leads to a choice of fundamental weights $\varpi_1, \dots, \varpi_r$.
 In particular, using the labeling of the simple roots of \S\ref{anticanonTorellisub}, $\varpi_1$ can be taken to be the class of an exceptional curve in $H^2(Z;\Zee)$ via the isomorphism $Q\spcheck \cong \widehat{Q}/\Zee\cdot \kappa$.
 However, despite the ordering of simple roots in \S\ref{anticanonTorellisub}, which was chosen for the purposes of \S\ref{22rootsystem}, for the realization of an almost del Pezzo surface as a blowup of $\Pee^2$, the exceptional curve corresponding to $\varpi_1$ is more naturally viewed as the ``last" blowup. \end{remark}

-The link with the deformation theory of the pair $(Z,D)$ is given by the following: First note that the Zariski tangent space to deformations of the pair $(Z,D)$ is given by $H^1(Z; T_Z(-\log D))$.
-If we want to fix the $j$-invariant of $D$, the appropriate Zariski tangent space is given by
+The link with the deformation theory of the pair $(Z,D)$ is given by the following: The Zariski tangent space to deformations of the pair $(Z,D)$ is given by $H^1(Z; T_Z(-\log D))$.
+If we want to fix the isomorphism class of $D$, the appropriate Zariski tangent space is given by

 Since $T_Z(-D) = T_Z\otimes K_Z \cong \Omega^1_Z$, there is a further identification